joeyhoer/placeholder/README.md

 ## Dependencies

-This script relies on `ffmpeg`:
+This script relies on `imagemagick`:

-    brew install ffmpeg
+    brew install imagemagick